JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 This is the so-called **callback**.

-A callback is a simple function that’s passed as a value to another function, and will only be executed when the event happens.
+A callback is a simple function that's passed as a value to another function, and will only be executed when the event happens.
 We can do this because JavaScript has first-class functions, which can be assigned to variables and passed around to other functions (called **higher-order functions**)

-It’s common to wrap all your client code in a `load` event listener on the `window` object, which runs the callback function only when the page is ready:
+It's common to wrap all your client code in a `load` event listener on the `window` object, which runs the callback function only when the page is ready:

 ```
 window.addEventListener('load', () => {  //window loaded  //do what you want})